 Reduced human error

 Asset management systems use automated processes to capture and store data, reducing the risk of human input error.
 Many asset management systems also have built-in validation rules that ensure that data is entered correctly.
 Additionally, these systems can generate alerts and notifications when maintenance is due, thus reducing the risk of missed maintenance scheduled as a result of human error.
 This automation results in reduced human error which allowing the business to include expenses such as maintenance in their budgets rather than it becoming an unexpected cost.

 Asset management systems possess advanced functionality

 Where spreadsheets lack functionality in relation to how they can be customised to effectively manage assets, asset management systems have advanced functionality whereby they can track maintenance schedules, generate reports and provide real-time asset tracking.
 Taking a new example of an SME in the logistics industry, an asset management system would allow the business to obtain real-time tracking of their vehicles which will include information on; the location of the vehicles, the fuel consumption and condition of vehicles and provide maintenance scheduling.
 This therefore allows the business to optimise their fleet and reduce costs.
 These systems could also be customised to track specific data, relevant to the business.
 For example, the logistics SME could track driver specific information such as feedback, hours driven and delivery locations.

 Switching from Spreadsheets to Asset Management Systems

-The process of switching from spreadsheets to an asset management system may appear to be a daunting and delicate process.
+The process of switching from spreadsheets to a digital asset management system may appear to be a daunting and delicate process.
 However, the transfer of all existing data from spreadsheets to an asset management system is an easy procedure.
 In some cases, the process can be completed in a matter of minutes, depending on the amount of data the business has.